Be-Secure/BeSLab/README.md

 #### Method 2.
 Manual Installation
 Execute below steps on the machine where BeSLab needs to be installed.

+1. Login to the dedicated machine for this BeSLab instance and switch to sudo user.
-1. Install BLIman following instructions [here](https://github.com/Be-Secure/BLIman/blob/main/README.md#installing-bliman)
+2. Install BLIman following instructions [here](https://github.com/Be-Secure/BLIman/blob/main/README.md#installing-bliman)
-2. Verify the BLIman is installed.
+3. Verify the BLIman is installed.
     ```
     bli help
     ```
-3. Edit the genesis.yaml installed in the current working directory.
+4. Edit the genesis.yaml installed in the current working directory.
-4. Load the genesis file
+5. Load the genesis file
     ```
     bli load
     ```
-5. Initiliaze BLIman.
+6. Initiliaze BLIman.
 This installs the BeSman utility under the hood.
     ```
     bli initmode <mode name>
     ```
     \<mode name\> can be any one of \(host, bare and lite\).
 Only lite mode is avalilable as of now.
     Example: `bli initmode lite`
-6. Initiaze BeSman
+7. Initiaze BeSman
     ```
     source $HOME/.besman/bin/besman-init.sh
     ```
-7. Verify besman installation
+8. Verify besman installation
     ```
     bes help
     ```
-8. Launch the lab
+9. Launch the lab
     ```
     bli launchlab
     ```
-9. Verify the lab installation
+10. Verify the lab installation
     * Open GitLab.
 Go to browser and enter `http://gitlab-server-IP`.
 (Give the actual IP or domain name).
 Login with the default credentials (Lab name configured in genesis.yaml / Welc0me@123).
 Change the default password upon login.
     * Open BeSLighthouse.
 Go to browser and enter `http://BeSLighthouse-IP:3000`.
 (Give the actual IP or domain name).
 BeSLighthouse UI should open up.
 Click the "Projects Of Interest" tab and verify that it shows an empty list.